Savannah Bananas: Attendance

 In their inaugural 2016 season, the Savannah Bananas ranked second in average attendance among 160 summer collegiate teams, as reported by Ballpark Digest.
 The Bananas recorded over 500,000 total fans in attendance on their Banana Ball World Tour in 2023.
-The team drew their largest attendance on April 26, 2025, with 80,000 spectators at Memorial Stadium in Clemson, South Carolina, a football stadium.
+The team drew their largest attendance on May 2, 2026, with 102,000 spectators at Kyle Field in College Station, Texas, a football stadium.
 Fans First Entertainment, the owners of the Bananas, manage their own ticketing and merchandising, meaning they do not add fees for fans to the price of tickets.

 Television coverage

 Banana Ball made its national television debut in 2022 through a six-game agreement with ESPN.
 One game aired on ESPN2 and the others on ESPN+.
 The agreement returned in 2023 with one game on ESPN2 and two others on ESPN+.

 The Bananas significantly expanded their TV coverage in the 2024 season.
 In April 2024, the Bananas announced that 19 games would air on Stadium and Bally Live.
 In July, they announced a five-game agreement with ESPN.
 For the first time, three games aired on ESPN with two others airing on ESPN2 as part of the annual ESPN8 The Ocho event.
 In August, the Bananas announced an agreement with TNT Sports to exclusively air five games on TruTV.

 In 2025, the Bananas announced a 10-game agreement with ESPN.
 For the first time, all 10 will be simulcast on Disney+ and ESPN+ along with airing on ESPN or ESPN2.
 It was later announced that two additional games will air only on ESPN+ and Disney+.
 Other games will continue to stream on Stadium and Bally Sports Live.
 In July, the Bananas announced one-game agreements with The Roku Channel and The CW.
 The game on The CW was the first time a Bananas game has aired over-the-air.
 Later in July, the Bananas announced an agreement with TNT Sports to air 19 games on TruTV and HBO Max beginning August 16.
 For the first time, this agreement includes the Banana Ball Tour Championship.

+The Savannah Bananas retained the same partners for the 2026 season, while expanding the number of televised Banana ball games not including the Savannah Bananas.
+Twenty-five games will air on ESPN platforms, including the first ever game on ABC, with all games streaming on Disney+ and ESPN Unlimited.
+Additionally, TruTV and HBO Max will air 15 games, The CW will air six games, and the Roku Channel will air five games.